solkim-83/tp/docs/UserGuide.md

 Lists all tags in the remarks panel including the corresponding contacts of each tag.
 Super-tags are also denoted with `(supertag)`.

 Example:
-* `list -t` In the remarks panel, you should see something like the image below.
+* `list -t` In the remarks panel, a list of all tags and their contacts are displayed (example illustrated below).
 ![list-tag-image](images/ug-images/tagBehaviourImages/list-tag-image.png)

 #### Viewing tags - `view`